MikeHeiber/Excimontec/README.md

 - http://www.mpich.org/
 - http://mvapich.cse.ohio-state.edu/

+Once you have an MPI library installed, to build Excimontec, copy the Excimontec directory to your machine, set it as your working directory, and run `make`.
+Compilation flags have been set for GCC and PGI compilers.
+If you are using another compiler, you will need to edit the makefile and define your own compiler options.
+Once the normal build is successful, you should test Excimontec on your own hardware using the unit and system tests provided before you use the tool.
+Build the testing executable by running `make test`.
+Once the test build is complete, navigate to the testing directory, and run `./Excimontec_tests.exe`.
+Please report any build or testing errors in the [Issues](https://github.com/MikeHeiber/Excimontec/issues) section.

 #### Usage
 In most cases, your HPC system will use a job scheduler to manage the computing workload.
 For performing Excimontec simulations, it is recommended to submit batch jobs where you will request the resources needed to perform the simulation.